April 3, 2025

 Here’s food for thought if you still don’t know how to leverage cookies in your marketing stack.
 I hope these examples will help you break the ice:

-- If you run an affiliate program, you already know that visitors come to your site via affiliate links (which contain unique affiliate ID).
-You can fetch that data from the URL, set it as a cookie and send it to Google Analytics as Custom Dimensions.
+- If you run an affiliate program, you already know that visitors come to your site via affiliate links (which contain a unique affiliate ID).
+You can fetch that data from the URL, set it as a cookie, and send it to Google Analytics as Custom Dimensions.
 This way, you’ll see how well/terrible affiliate traffic is converting.
 Also, you can identify which affiliate partner is driving the most engaged traffic.

 - If a person purchased a product on your site, save this fact as a cookie.
 Then, create a pageview trigger that blocks pop-ups (irrelevant to recent buyers).

-- If you run a SaaS business, ask developers to set various data about the user to cookies.
+- If you run a SaaS business, ask developers to set various data about the user in cookies.
 Even if the user has logged out, you can still identify them visiting your website/blog/etc. and send that data to Google Analytics as custom dimensions.
 But be aware of PII limitations.

 Not all 1st party cookies can be read with Google Tag Manager